nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 during its developmental phases, in order to accomodate mutual learning between DCCs and CFDE as the process of data ingestion develops.
-It is far more expensive and error-prone to iteratively change a complex model than it is to build one gradually from a simpler core concept which is allowed to stabilize before more specialized branches are allowed to solidify.
+It is far more expensive and error-prone to repeatedly change a complex model than it is to build one gradually from a simpler core concept which is allowed to stabilize before more specialized branches are allowed to solidify.